Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Implementation Details

-Below, we present the details of the policy architecture in~\Cref{fig:arch}. \begin{itemize} \item \textbf{Embed Layer} maps agent IDs to 32-dimensional vectors. \item \textbf{CNN} is a convolutional neural network with layers [16, 32, 64], each with a 2x2 kernel and ReLU activation. \item \textbf{Task Encoder} is a multilayer perceptron with layers [256, 256, 32], each with a tanh activation function. \item \textbf{Policy} is a multilayer perceptron with layers [64, 64, 64, 5], each with a ReLU activation, where 5 is the number of actions, i.e., four cardinal directions and a noop action.
+We learn a single policy deployed for each agent independently.
+The policy architecture for an agent $i$ is given in \Cref{fig:arch}.
+An agent $i$, respectively, takes its agent ID $i$, the global state from its own point of view, denoted by $\mdpstate_i$, its assigned DFA task $\dfa_i$, and the DFAs of other agents ordered by their IDs.
+We pass the DFAs through the pretrained (and frozen) DFA encoder and use these DFA embeddings along with the ID and state embeddings to compute a task embedding, which is a latent representation of the current task of the agent, potentially encoding information about whether to help another agent or work on its own task.
+This task embedding, along with the ID and state embeddings, is then used to compute the agent's next action.
+We also use a critic (not shown in \Cref{fig:arch}) predicting state values and use this value function for the optimal assignment of tasks to agents as described in \Cref{sec:assign}.
+Below, we present the details of the policy architecture in~\Cref{fig:arch}. \begin{itemize}[nosep, noitemsep, leftmargin=*] \item \textbf{Embed Layer} maps agent IDs to 32-dimensional vectors. \item \textbf{CNN} is a convolutional neural network with layers [16, 32, 64], each with a 2x2 kernel and ReLU activation. \item \textbf{Task Encoder} is a multilayer perceptron with layers [256, 256, 32], each with a tanh activation function. \item \textbf{Policy} is a multilayer perceptron with layers [64, 64, 64, 5], each with a ReLU activation, where 5 is the number of actions, i.e., four cardinal directions and a noop action.
 It outputs a categorical distribution over the actions, and to get an action, we sample from this distribution. \item \textbf{Value}, not presented in \Cref{fig:arch}, is a multilayer perceptron with layers [64, 64, 1], each with a ReLU activation. \end{itemize}

-We list the IPPO hyperparameters in \Cref{table:hyperparams} for \buttonstwo and \roomstwo environments.
+We train using Independent Proximal Policy Optimization (IPPO)~\cite{de2020independent,lu2022discovered,rutherford2024jaxmarl}---the hyperparameters used for \buttonstwo and \roomstwo environments are given in \Cref{table:hyperparams}.
 We use the same hyperparameters for \buttonsfour and \roomsfour, except that we set the entropy coefficient to $0.05$ to further encourage exploration.
 Finally, we note that in \buttonsfour and \roomsfour, for policies without pretrained RAD Embeddings, we had to limit the number of environments to $32$ because otherwise the GPU memory got exhausted trying to fit all parameters, which highlights the use of RAD Embeddings as a means to reduce the number of learned parameters.